stakater/mto-docs/content/integrations/openbao/readme.md

 Transit needs write access, so `viewer` and `audit-read` get none of it.
 Certificates are the exception to the table: a workload that opts into PKI may issue and sign at any tier.
 For people signing in through OIDC, the tier bounds certificate access as well.

-## Setting up the extension

-These steps are done once per cluster, by a platform administrator, before any tenant gets an OpenBao namespace.

-### Prerequisites
+## Prerequisites

+These must be in place before a tenant can use OpenBao.

 - An OpenBao server reachable from the cluster.
 - The OpenBao extension and its operator, which build on Template Operator.
 Contact Stakater to have them installed.